Istana Woodneuk

 Image credit: Wikimedia Commons

-Istana Woodneuk lies deep within the woods between Holland Road and Tyersall Avenue – not too far from Singapore Botanic Gardens.
+Istana Woodneuk lies deep within the woods between Holland Road and Tyersall Avenue – not too far from Singapore Botanic Gardens

-The palace’s humble beginnings date back to the 19th century and is said to have been built for the then Sultan of Johor Sir Abu Bakar’s fourth wife, Sultana Khadijah.
+The palace’s humble beginnings date back to the 19th century and is said to have been built for the then Sultan of Johor Sir Abu Bakar’s 4th wife, Sultana Khadijah.
 She eventually sold it to the sultan’s son, Sultan Ibrahim, before she passed away in 1904.

-Istana Tyersall
+Istana Tyersall.

 Image credit: via Wikipedia

-Woodneuk used to be frequently mixed up with the now-demolished Istana Tyersall, which was also part of the Tyersall Park estate, serving as the home for Sultan Abu Bakar and his third wife, Sultana Fatimah.
+Woodneuk used to be frequently mixed up with the now-demolished Istana Tyersall, which was also part of the Tyersall Park estate, serving as the home for Sultan Abu Bakar and his 3rd wife, Sultana Fatimah.

-Istana Woodneuk’s blue-tiled roof
+Istana Woodneuk’s blue-tiled roof.

 Image credit: Ray Brown, 2/30 Battalion AIF via State of Buildings